An Ambit Field Framework for the Full Panel of Day-ahead Electricity Prices: Electricity derivatives

 \subsection{Incorporating leverage}

 In equity markets, the effect of \emph{leverage} is well established.
 Leverage is the simple notion that large upwards movements in volatility are typically associated with downwards movements in the price.
 As noted in \textcite{InverseLeverage}, this effect is seemingly opposite in electricity markets, such that periods of high volatility are associated with high price levels.
 In our modelling framework, there are multiple ways of adding leverage effects and it is in particular possible to let the volatility field $\sigma$ and the driving noise $L$ be dependent in \eqref{eq:model}.
 Since many results simplify immensely under the assumption of independence between $\sigma$ and $L$, we illustrate a straightforward way of incorporating leverage in the spirit of \textcite{BNS}, which maintains independence of $\sigma$ and $L$.
-Suppose that the volatility field $\sigma$ is a time stationary ambit field of the form

-for some sufficiently integrable kernel function $q$ and Lévy basis $L^{\sigma}$, independent of $L$ and such that $\sigma_{t}(h)>0$ for all $(t,h)$.
-Then we may model leverage effects as follows
+If we assume that the variance field $\sigma_{t}(h)^{2}$ is specified as in Example~\ref{ex:BNS_model}, the leverage effect can be modelled as